shiznish/ML-Projects/AzurePRReview/README.md

 ## Overview

-**Azure DevOps AI PR Reviewer** is an automated code review tool designed to enhance your pull request (PR) process.
+**Azure DevOps AI PR Reviewer** is an automated code review tool designed to enhance pull request (PR) process.
 It analyzes code changes in every PR, summarizes the key modifications, and provides actionable, AI-powered review comments.
 This tool integrates seamlessly with Azure DevOps pipelines and leverages Groq LLMs for fast, high-quality code analysis.
 You can easily adapt it to use other AI providers or local models if needed.

 ---